 What it Covers:

+Insurance payouts up to these amounts to be issued based on loss and injury from the accident.
 UM/UIM and PIP must be offered by insurers but can be rejected in writing by the policyholder.
 It is important to understand as a policy owner that if you are involved in a collision with an at-fault party who does not have insurance or a party with an insufficient policy, it is very difficult to recover damages for your injuries unless you have UM/UIM and/or PIP.

 Repair/Replacement of the vehicle if it is hit, stolen, damaged or totaled.